 Breast Revision and Breast Implant Exchange

 Newport Beach women may need their breast implants exchanged due to a breast implant rupture or capsular contracture.
 Or they may simply be looking to change the size or shape of their breasts (switching out to a smaller or larger breast implant).
 From the selection process of saline vs. silicone and round vs. shaped, Dr. Chong will explain how changes in breast implant profile can help you achieve your goal.
 Not sure how to explain your goal?
 Bring in photos!
 Reviewing photos of looks you like will help you communicate your needs and expectations (size, cleavage, upper pole fullness).
-Whatever the case may be, Dr. Lavinia K. Chong has the female perspective and surgical knowledge to guide you through the process of a breast implant exchange.
+Whatever the case may be, Dr. Lavinia K. Chong has the female perspective and surgical knowledge to guide you through the process of an implant explanation and a breast implant exchange.

 Newport Beach women who have issues with their breast implants are good candidates if they have any of the above issues with their implants, are in good overall health, and do not smoke.